Why Did My Site's Google Ranking Drop?

 problem.
 It's a good idea to use services like CopyScape

 to check for other sites copying your pages.
 They have both free and paid services available.
+If you

 Google offers webmasters substantial help through their Webmaster